jomaway/typst-bytefield/docs/docs.typ

 - Just add an `int` value with the number you would like to show.

 Showing a text label for a number #positional
 - Add a content field after the int value which the label belongs to.
+- To show a label without the number use the negativ number. _Example: (-5) instead of (5)_

 #info[
 Set the order of the bits with the `msb` argument directly on the `bytefield`.